lbartuzi/DomoticzNestPlugin/README.md

 A robust Python plugin for integrating Google Nest devices with Domoticz home automation system using the Smart Device Management (SDM) API.
 Or at least I hope it is robust.
 Current version still in testing.

+The plugin is fairly simplistic, there is no Eco or away mode.
+Implemented the Temeprature redout, humidity and managing setpoint.

+It is not perfect.

 ## 🌟 Features

 - **Automatic token management** with refresh and rotation handling